Lois Lane in other media: Superman: Unbound

-Stana Katic voiced Lois Lane in the animated feature film Superman: Unbound (2013).
-Based on the comic book story arc "Superman: Brainiac" by Geoff Johns and Gary Frank published in Action Comics #866-870.
+Stana Katic voiced Lois Lane in the animated feature film Superman: Unbound (2013), based on the comic book story arc "Superman: Brainiac" by Geoff Johns and Gary Frank.

 Justice League: The Flashpoint Paradox

-Dana Delaney reprised her role as Lois Lane in the animated film Justice League: The Flashpoint Paradox (2013), adapted from the comic book crossover storyline "Flashpoint".
+Dana Delany reprised her role as Lois Lane in the animated film Justice League: The Flashpoint Paradox (2013), adapted from the comic book crossover storyline "Flashpoint".

 Justice League: Throne of Atlantis

-Lois voiced by Juliet Landau appears in the animated film Justice League: Throne of Atlantis (2015).
+Juliet Landau voiced Lois in the animated film Justice League: Throne of Atlantis (2015).

 Justice League: Gods and Monsters

 Paget Brewster voiced an alternate universe version of Lois Lane in the animated film Justice League: Gods and Monsters (2015).
-She is a news reporter for "PLANETNWZ.COM" and a harsh critic of the Justice League's violent and destructive method (due to her skepticism about the League and her father's death caused by one of Superman's confrontations, as revealed in the prequel comic).
+This version is a news reporter for "PLANETNWZ.COM" and a harsh critic of the Justice League's violent and destructive method (due to her skepticism about the League and her father's death caused by one of Superman's confrontations, as revealed in the prequel comic).
 She changes her mind about them after they stop Dr. Magnus from taking over the world.
 Lois also appears in the tie-in comic book series and the web series Justice League: Gods and Monsters Chronicles.

 The Death of Superman and Reign of the Supermen

-Voiced by Rebecca Romijn, Lois Lane plays a prominent role in the two-part animated films The Death of Superman (2018) and Reign of the Supermen (2019).
+Lois Lane plays a prominent role in the two-part animated films The Death of Superman (2018) and Reign of the Supermen (2019), voiced by Rebecca Romijn.
 Romijn's husband Jerry O'Connell voiced Superman/Clark Kent in the films.
-Based on the acclaimed DC comic story arc and the second animated adaptations of The Death and Return of Superman.
-DC Comics also released a tie-in digital-first comic book mini-series.
+The films are based on the acclaimed DC comic story arc and the second animated adaptations of The Death and Return of Superman.
+DC Comics also released a tie-in digital comic miniseries.

 Batman: Hush

 In the animated film Batman: Hush (2019) Romijn and O'Connell reprise their roles as Lois and Superman/Clark.
-After Batman and Catwoman track Poison Ivy to Metropolis Lois and Clark meets Bruce Wayne at the Daily Planet.
+After Batman and Catwoman track Poison Ivy to Metropolis, Lois and Clark meet Bruce Wayne at the Daily Planet.
 When Poison Ivy takes control of Superman, she orders him to kill Batman and Catwoman.
-Batman stalls Superman while Catwoman pushes Lois off the Daily Planet building, Superman breaks free of Poison Ivy 's control and saves Lois.
+Batman stalls Superman while Catwoman pushes Lois off the Daily Planet building, Superman breaks free of Poison Ivy's control and saves Lois.